 1) Make it easy to navigate

 As we’ve said before, journalists don’t have the time to dig for important information.
-For this reason, it’s important to categorise your information so that it’s easy for your audience to find what they are looking for.
+For this reason, it’s important to categorize your information so that it’s easy for your audience to find what they are looking for.

 Finally, with many journalists accessing story content on their phones while on the move, you should ensure your press room is accessible on any device.